wharfkit/docs/wharf/UserInterface.md

 **Interactions**

 The interaction between the end user and the [SessionKit](#) are facilitated by the `UserInterface` through a number of predefined events and method calls.
-During these interactions, the [SessionKit](#) will trigger asyncronous operations against the `UserInterface` while waiting for the user's response before proceeding.
+During these interactions, the [SessionKit](#) will trigger asynchronous operations against the `UserInterface` while waiting for the user's response before proceeding.

 ## Specification